-- Please send in your shirt size, head shot and bio so we can create signage and let the media know who will be competing at this year’s event.
+- Please submit in your t-shirt size, head shot and bio so we can create signage and let the media know who will be competing at this year’s event.

 - Competitors are responsible for bringing their own sculpting tools and plastic, should you wish to cover up your sculpture overnight in case of foul weather.
 Shovels, hammers, crow bars and rakes will be available.

-- The Parksville Beach Festival Society will pay for your travel costs.
+- The Parksville Beach Festival Society will pay for your travel costs to a maximum of $2000 CAD for international travel and $1200 CAD for North American travel.
 Please submit your application outlining your travel costs.
 We strongly suggest that you make ferry reservations to and from the event, since this is a very busy time for BC Ferries.
 If you are flying in, we suggest that you book in advance and book economy class airfare.
 No others will be considered.
 All funds are in Canadian currency and subject to completion of your piece.

-- You MUST have your receipts in by the end of August or you will NOT be reimbursed.
+- You MUST have your receipts in by August 25th, 2023 or you will NOT be reimbursed.
 The sooner you hand in your original receipts the quicker you will receive your reimbursement.

 - Please link the Parksville Beach Festival to your web site https://parksvillebeachfest.ca/